 When involuntary medical withdrawal is deemed necessary, the case will be referred to the Dean of Students or designee who may arrange for an appropriate review process including: (a) a meeting with the student to provide notice that the process is being initiated and allow the student to share any relevant information, and (b) consultation with an evaluation team to review the case and make appropriate recommendations to the Dean of Students.
 If this is not possible because of a student's absence or the Dean or designee is not able to locate and/or correspond with the student, the Dean or designee may place a Dean of Students (DO) hold on the student's account and/or move for interim emergency separation as described above.
 All evidence presented to the Emergency Response Team will be given due consideration in the decision-making process following the review of all relevant information.
-The Dean of Students or designee will then make a written determination as to whether the student should be withdrawn or remain at the university, and if so, under what conditions.
-In the event the student is withdrawn, the Dean of Students or designee may also elect to impose conditions for the student's readmission.
-A student who fails to cooperate with either the review process or with the conditions set for his or her continuance at the university may be immediately withdrawn, suspended or dismissed.
+The Dean of Students or designee will then make a written determination as to whether the student is withdrawn, the Dean of Students or designee may also elect to impose conditions.
+In the event the student is withdrawn, the Dean of Students or designee may also elect to impose conditions set for his or her continuance at the university may be immediately withdrawn, suspended or dismissed.